 69% of drivers between the ages of 18-64 have admitted to texting and driving within the last 30 days.
 If you’re in a serious car accident caused by the other driver texting and driving, you may think that you have an open and shut case and don’t have to speak with a St. Louis car accident attorney to get the compensation you deserve.

 Unfortunately, the truth is a little bit more complicated.
-Let’s take a look at the laws around texting and driving in Missouri and why they may complicate your St. Louis car accident case.
+While texting and driving are not currently illegal in Missouri, it’s important that we take a look at the specific laws around texting and driving and how they could potentially complicate your St. Louis accident claim.

 Texting And Driving Is Not Illegal In Missouri